tatarmb4s/Multi-Torpedo-2022/README.md

 # Huge Thanks to

-- For the [netJS WebSocket JavaScript Libary] and for lots of help: [WarstekHUN]
+- [WarstekHUN]: For the [netJS WebSocket JavaScript Libary] and for lots of help

 [netJS WebSocket JavaScript Libary]:https://github.com/WarstekHUN/netJS
 [WarstekHUN]:https://github.com/WarstekHUN